Webhook Integrations

 - Stripe

-- Create a Webhook in Orkes Conductor.
+- Create a webhook in Orkes Conductor

-Step 1: Create a Workflow with Wait for Webhook Task
+Step 1: Create a workflow

-- Click + Define Workflow.
+- Select + Define Workflow.

 - Save the workflow definition.

-Step 2: Create a Webhook in Orkes Conductor
+Step 2: Create a webhook

 - Go to Definitions > Webhooks from the left menu on your Orkes Conductor cluster.

-- Click + New Webhook.
+- Select + New Webhook.

-- Provide the following details:
+- Enter the following details:

 Parameter | Description |